We’ve got the recipe for your cleanest car ever

 7. Remove snow tires & check tire pressure

 A general rule to follow is that once the average daily temperatures reach over +7⁰C, you should change your winter tires over to summer or all-season tires.
-To learn more about whether summer tires are right for you and your ride click here.
+Learn more about summer tires.

 After you have swapped your tires, it is a good idea to check the air pressure with a gauge.
 Having your tires properly inflated helps save gas and causes less wear and tear to your vehicle.
 Wash down the hubcaps, scrub the tires and thoroughly clean the wheel wells.